 What an honor it is.”

-Sarah Perry is an associate editor at Our State.
-Her most recent story for the magazine was “A Handmade Christmas” (December 2013).
+Sarah Perry is a former associate editor at Our State.
 She was honored to chronicle an incredible piece of UNCG’s history, and only wishes she could call herself an alumna of WC.